NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script displays a confused smiley
+this script creates afile with multiple special characters and adds text to it